 These communication patterns lead to escalating hostility.
 Indeed, what ought to be a normal conversation or a minor disagreement becomes a fight, but not because of the disagreement but because of how you communicate.

-The good news is that when couples recognize these habits they can improve their communication substantially and the hostility subsides.
-In the ensuing calm, they can get on the same page or at least find an amicable compromise.
+The good news is that when couples recognize these habits, they can improve their communication substantially, and the hostility subsides.
+In the ensuing calm, they can get on the same page or, at a minimum, find an amicable compromise.

-Believe it or not, natural differences between spouses can be treated as strengths.
+Believe it or not, natural differences between spouses can be a source of strength.
 Differences can help us expand our perspectives and understand one another better.
-But only if we can communicate effectively, we can overlook minor offenses, and we can forgive one another.
+Just understand that differences are a strength only if we can communicate effectively, overlook minor offenses, and forgive one another.

 The bottom line is that we all have different ways of communicating and different belief systems—and that’s fine.
-No two people are going to come together with the same opinions and values one-hundred percent of the time.
+No two people will to come together with the same opinions and values one-hundred percent of the time.

-The important thing is to find a way to come together so your child is not pulled into the middle of your differences.
+The important thing is to come together so that your child is not pulled into the middle of your differences.

 For more than 25 years, Debbie has offered compassionate and effective therapy and coaching, helping individuals, couples and parents to heal themselves and their relationships.
 Debbie is the creator of the Calm Parent AM & PM™ program (which is included in The Total Transformation® Online Package) and is also the author of numerous books for young people on interpersonal relations.